ICE Conducts Largest State Immigration Operation In U.S. History, Leaves Hundreds Of Children Homeless

-In what is reportedly the most extensive single-state immigration enforcement action in the history of the United States, CNN reports that the Immigration and Customs Enforcement (ICE) arrested approximately 680 undocumented immigrants at seven sites in six different Mississippi cities.
-The raids were conducted at food-processing plants and are reportedly the result of the Homeland Security Investigation’s execution of administrative and criminal search warrants.
+In what is reportedly the most extensive single-state immigration enforcement action in the history of the United States, Immigration and Customs Enforcement (ICE) arrested approximately 680 undocumented immigrants Wednesday, CNN reports.
+The raids took place at seven sites in six different cities across southern Mississippi.
+Conducted at food-processing plants, the arrests are reportedly the result of the Homeland Security Investigation team’s execution of administrative and criminal search warrants, the culmination of a year’s investigative work.

 “Today, through the hard work of these men and women, we are once again becoming a nation of laws,” said U.S. Attorney for the Southern District of Mississippi Mike Hurst.

-WJTV reports that the aftermath was immediate.
-A large number of children of parents taken into custody were left homeless and had to rely on community leaders in Forest, Mississippi, for guidance.
-Many of the children were taken to the community gym, and strangers and neighbors had to pick them up after what was the first day of school for many of them.
+WJTV reports that the ramifications of the raids were felt immediately in the affected communities.
+A large number of children whose parents were taken into custody were left homeless and had to rely on their community leaders for guidance.
+In Forest, Mississippi, after what was the first day of school for many, instead of heading home, the children were taken to the community gym.
+There, they waited to be picked up by neighbors – or even strangers – who volunteered to care for the minors.

 “Government please show some heart,” cried 11-year-old Magdalena Gomez Gregorio.
 “Let my parent be free.”

-“The children that I’m with their mom’s been here for 15 years and she has no record,” said Christina Peralta.
+“The children that I’m with their mom’s been here for 15 years and she has no record,” said Christina Peralta, godmother to two children whose mother has been arrested in the raids.
 “A lot of people here have no record they’ve been here for 10 to 12 years.”

 JUST NOW: ICE raided several Mississippi food processing plants and arrested 680 people.
 The largest ICE raid in 10 years!!
 This is outrageous, these are our neighbors, friends, and loved ones!!!! #AbolishICE https://t.co/Z0vT5JKbm5